 I had the chance to try out the 2020 Jeep Wrangler Rubicon for a week earlier this summer so naturally I jumped at the opportunity.

-Two years ago, the Wrangler received a light refresh that notice updated square taillights and an altered front fascia including new LED lighting options.
+Two years ago, the Wrangler received a redesign with updated square taillights and an altered front fascia including new LED lighting options.
 It’s a beautiful truck and the Mojito Green color drew attention just about everywhere I went.

 Not much has changed for 2020 other than a few modifications to the lineup in terms of which powertrain is available with a particular trim.
 In Canada we have two options: a 3.6-litre Pentastar V6 engine making 285 horsepower and 260 lb-ft of torque and a 2.0-litre 4-cylinder turbocharged engine with an output of 270 horsepower and 295 lb-ft of torque.
 A 3.0-litre ecodiesel diesel option is supposed to be coming later this year as well.